We are going to look at different types of questions in this section, and how we can apply these questions effectively.

 Open, Closed, Probing

-For some more examples, let’s take Chopin’s Ballade no.2 in F Major (op.
+For some more examples, let’s take Chopin’s, Ballade no.2 in F Major (op.
 38).
-A closed question might be ‘Is the piano used in Chopin’s Ballade no.2 in F Major?’.
-An Open question might be, ‘Does Chopin prefer to use major or minor key signatures?’, and then building on this, a Probing question would build on the above to be ‘What effect does the choice of a major key signature have on Chopin’s Ballade no.2 in F Major?’.
+A closed question might be, ‘is the piano used in Chopin’s Ballade no.2 in F Major?’.
+An open question might be, ‘does Chopin prefer to use major or minor key signatures?’, and then a probing question would build on this to be, ‘what effect does the choice of a major key signature have on Chopin’s Ballade no.2 in F Major?’

-But these questions can be further refined to help your research.
-There’s a big difference between descriptive and analytical questions, and these can be really important to successfully developing a good questioning approach.
+These questions can be further refined to help your research.
+There is a big difference between descriptive and analytical questions: and these can be really important to successfully developing a good questioning approach.

-Even if we all like a nice story (and if exams sometimes call for them!), it’s better to stay away from asking descriptive questions when you can.
-When you ask a descriptive question, you’re just going to get a description of events and that’s what Wikipedia’s for!
+Even if we all like a nice story (and if exams sometimes call for them!), it is better to stay away from asking descriptive questions when you can.
+When you ask a descriptive question, you are just going to get a description of events rather than a succinct question!

-Instead, by asking analytical questions you can be more targeted: it helps you to get to the bottom of things, create insight, and further your studies.
-To give you an idea of what the difference looks like, I’ve put the example questions from above into a table:
+Instead, by asking analytical questions, you can be more targeted: it helps you to get to the bottom of things, create insight, and further your studies.
+To give you an idea of what the difference looks like, I have put the example questions from above into a table:

 You can see that the analytical questions all aim to coax out multi-layered answers from you, and also hint at a judgement.
-When thinking about why Stalin rose to power, it’s asking you to provide a lot of reasons and within that, you’ll be creating a judgement by prioritising which reason is most important, subconsciously or not.
-Likewise, when considering the effect of Chopin’s key-signature choice, you’ve got to provide a more solid answer than just describing the key signature – you’ve got to analyse why it makes the music feel a certain way.
+When thinking about why Stalin rose to power, it is asking you to provide a lot of reasons and within that, you will be creating a judgement by prioritising which reason is most important, subconsciously or not.
+Likewise, when considering the effect of Chopin’s key-signature choice, you have to provide a more solid answer than just describing the key signature: you have to analyse why it makes the music feel a certain way.

-That’s not to say that descriptive questions are totally useless.
-Actually, they’re really important: getting to know key events or insights is the foundation of your research!
-So, description provides the base knowledge, and from this you can go on to build your critical analysis, which can be boosted by incorporating evidence as basically the ‘structural beams’ to support your judgment.
-That’s why learning how to ask analytical questions effectively is really important: this is what takes your research from a nice list or description, to interesting and effective work.
+That is not to say that descriptive questions are totally useless.
+Actually, they are really important: getting to know key events or insights is the foundation of your research!
+So, description provides the base knowledge, and from this you can go on to build your critical analysis, which can be boosted by incorporating evidence as basically the, ‘structural beams’ to support your judgment.
+That is why learning how to ask analytical questions effectively is really important: this is what takes your research from a nice list or description, to interesting and effective work.

-In summary, there are lots of different kinds of questions we can ask: using the ’five Ws’ (and ‘how’!), Open, Closed, or Probing questions, and Descriptive or Analytical questions.
+In summary, there are lots of different kinds of questions we can ask: using the ’five ws’ (and ‘how’!), open, closed, or probing questions, and descriptive or analytical questions.
 Most of the time, a question will be multiple of the above descriptors: you can have an analytical, open question or a descriptive, probing question, for example.
 Learning how to recognise what a question is asking of you and in turn, how you can ask questions effectively is a great skill to be able to master.
 Not only can it help you in your studies, but in being more receptive to the world around you, too.
-It can make you a great scholar in the classroom and an excellent listener, problem-solver and friend outside of the classroom, too!
+It can make you a great scholar in the classroom, an excellent listener, problem-solver and, friend outside of the classroom, too!